SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 ```
 Note: Usually, vertical metal layer and horizontal metal layer values will be 1 more than that specified in the file

-* Command used in Openlane for Synthesis is as follows
+* Command used in Openlane for Synthesis is as follows:
   ```
   run_floorplan
   ```